vlad17/runlmc/README.md

 * Currently, I'm only supporting 1 input dimension.
 * Zero-mean only for now.
 * Check out the [latest documentation](http://runlmc.readthedocs.io/en/latest/)
+* Check out the *Dev Stuff* section below for installation requirements.

 ## A note on GPy